Raziel-had-a-bad-day/Akai-Midi-controller-sequencer/README.md

 stop_all_clips = pause and jumps to start

 Hold Shift to enter notes with velocity=96 .
-Down arrow = copy , not used
+Down arrow = copy current part in bar
-Left arrow= 	paste
+Left arrow= 	select another bar  than paste

 send = write to flash ,
 send + shift = reload